 Scotty’s Castle and Eureka Valley Campgrounds

 There are no services in the Eureka Valley region—no hotels, restaurants, or gas.
 The park hubs of Stovepipe Wells and Furnace Creek are one to three hours’ drive south, and the closest services are in Big Pine, about 50 miles (two hours) west.
-Scotty’s Castle offers some bottled drinks and premade sandwiches, but hours are limited, and there are no other supplies.
 Bring your own food and water, make sure you have enough gas, and be prepared to camp.

 Mesquite Spring Campgrounds

-Mesquite Spring (30 sites, first-come, first-served, year-round, $12) is the only developed campground in the region.
+Mesquite Spring (30 sites, first-come, first-served, year-round, $14) is the only developed campground in the region.
 It’s a pretty campground, dotted with mesquite bushes and set along low hills less than five miles west from Scotty’s Castle.
 At an elevation of 1,800 feet, the temperature is bearable most of the year, except summer.
 Sites are exposed, but spaced far enough apart that you get some privacy.
-Though reservations aren’t accepted, it’s very likely you’ll get a spot, even in the busy spring season.
+Though reservations aren’t accepted, it’s very likely you’ll get a spot May-Oct.
+Since this is one of the few campgrounds open year-round, the campground can fill on summer holiday weekends.
 Stop to reserve a spot first thing in the morning; pay via an automated kiosk, which takes credit cards and cash, and put your receipt on the site marker.
 Amenities include picnic tables, fire pits, and access to flush toilets and water; there are no RV hookups, but there is a dump station.